 Catchability was assumed to be constant over time for all CPUE series.
 An area-specific scaling was applied to the Japanese CPUE series to convert the indices to relative abundance indices that are comparable among areas (i.e. CPUE = 1 in the NW region and CPUE =1 in the SW region implies that the two regions have identical abundance, not simply identical density).
 This allows catchability to be shared among areas for regional CPUE index.
-The shared catchability constraint is often useful for preventing bizarre localised behaviour in spatial models
+The shared catchability constraint is often useful for preventing localised behaviour in spatial models.

 In the 2017 assessment, two alternative sets of regional scaling factor were used: one is based on the area of the region (Nishida 2008), and the other on biomass estimates from region-specific models (Fu 2017).
 The area-based scaling factor implies that the Japanese CPUE are essentially density estimates.
 However, the validity of the assumption that density is uniform within each large sub-region is questionable (it may be unrealistic to expect that swordfish catchability in a northern swordfish fishery has much relation to swordfish catchability in a southern SBT fishery).
-Further, changes in the CPUE standardisation methodologies have resulted in very different regional weighting being applied between assessments (see Figure 17 of Sharma (2014) and Figure 13 of Kolody (2011)).
+Further, changes in the CPUE standardisation methodologies have resulted in very different regional weighting being applied between assessments (see Figure 17 of Sharma (2014) and Figure 13 of Kolody et al. (2011)).
 The biomass-based estimates were derived by fitting region-specific models which included only regional fishery catches and observations, and the resulting stock biomass in each region were used to provide prior information on regional abundance distribution in the spatially disaggregated IO model.
+Estimated scaling factors for the NE, NW, SE, and SW regions are 1.06, 1.11, 0.67, and 1.17, respectively.
+To incorporate in the assessment model, the standardised JPLL CPUE index in each region was normalised to its mean and was then scaled by the respective regional scaling factor.